 has issued securities to the public in its place of incorporation pursuant to a regulated offer of securities; and

-is subject to financial reporting requirements in its place of incorporation which are comparable to those required of an issuer under the Financial Reporting Act 1993; and
+is subject to financial reporting requirements in its place of incorporation which are comparable to those required of an FMC reporting entity under the Financial Reporting Act 2013; and

-is not an issuer for the purposes of the Financial Reporting Act 1993.
+is not an FMC reporting entity for the purposes of the Financial Reporting Act 2013.

 PCAOB means the Public Company Accounting Oversight Board of the United States of America.

-PES1 means Professional and Ethical Standard 1 – Ethical Standards for Assurance Providers issued under the Financial Reporting Act 1993.
+Professional and Ethical Standards means the Professional and Ethical Standards issued by the External Reporting Board

-PES2 means Professional and Ethical Standard 2 – Independence in Assurance Engagements issued under the Financial Reporting Act 1993.

-PES3 means Professional and Ethical Standard 3 – Quality Control issued under the Financial Reporting Act 1993.

 RCA means an auditor who is a registered company auditor in Australia.

 relevant authority means the accredited body or FMA, as the case may be, that received the application, issued the auditor licence or authorised the registration of the audit firm.